 - You want to know where to go with a motorhome stay in Europe can and are you looking for parking spaces and campsites?
 You can find information about this under this link.

 – A campsite near Göttweig Abbey is Donau Camping Krems, Yachthafenstrasse 19, 3500 Krems an der Donau, Austria.
-There you can after a day trip in a Dutch Oven or on the portable grill after a day trip .
+There you can after a day trip in a with a Dutch Oven or preparing your meal on the portable grill after a day trip .
 Dutch oven accessories can be found here.

 - Why is a folding e-bike useful when camping?